jk2937/music-tools/README.txt

 This file contains work-in-progress code that creates musical pattern data loosely based around the .xm file format.

-musical_spelling.py:

-This file contains work-in-progress code for converting human readable musical spellings as integer sets, as in musical serialism.
-This code will be the basis of a musical calculator, which will be able to quickly produce practical information about musical figures.

 xm_header.py:

 This file contains work-in-progress code that displays information from .xm